dabercro/CrombieTools/docs/MAKETREE.md

 # Comments

-Lines beginning with the character `!` are comments and are ignored by the parser.
+Comments start with `!` and can be started anywhere in the line.
 (My only programming course was in FORTRAN, and I wanted to feel young again.)
-Blank lines are also ignored.
+Lines starting with comments or blank lines are completely ignored.

 # Includes